redmix-run/redmix/CONTRIBUTING.md

 As a Redwood developer, you're already familiar with the codebase created by `yarn create redwood-app`.
 In this document, we'll refer to that codebase as a **Redwood Project**.

-As a contributor, you'll have to familiarize yourself with one more codebase: the **Redwood Framework**.
-The Redwood Framework lives in the monorepo [redwoodjs/redwood](https://github.com/redwoodjs/redwood) (which is where you're probably reading this).
+As a contributor, you'll have to familiarize yourself with one more codebase: the **Redmix Framework**.
+The Redmix Framework lives in the monorepo [redmix-run/redmix](https://github.com/redmix-run/redmix) (which is where you're probably reading this).
 It contains all the packages that make Redwood Projects work the way they do.
-In a Redwood Project, you can find the Redwood Framework in `node_modules/@redwoodjs`.
+In a Redwood Project, you can find the Redwood Framework in `node_modules/@redmix`.

 Here we'll assume your local copy of the Redwood Framework is in a directory called `redwood` and your Redwood Project is in a directory called `redwood-project`.